philipenzobui/tweet-virality-prediction/README.md

 # Virality of Tweets using Tree-Based Models
 Applying Tree-Based models to perform virality of Tweets regression as per the 2023 SOA (Society of Actuaries) / CIA (Canadian Institute of Actuaries) / CAS (Casualty Actuarial Society) joint predictive analytics competition.

+"For this competition, you will predict the engagement of (mostly) recent tweets from high-profile Twitter accounts based on fields such as blockchain, cryptocurrency, and Web3."

 I chose to use tree-based models for this competition due to my experience with them, the ease of implentation (given 48h time contraint), and predictive power for irregular patterns.

-"For this competition, you will predict the engagement of (mostly) recent tweets from high-profile Twitter accounts based on fields such as blockchain, cryptocurrency, and Web3."

 I ended this competition in 6th place.
 Time constraints limited the extent to which I wanted to push this model.
 This repository contains improvements to the model made after the competition which could have resulted in a better placement.

+I hope this repository can serve as inspiration and guidance for the first steps for anyone predicting Tweet virality via machine learning.

 ## Data